This Cherry Blueberry Smoothie is delicious, refreshing, and is filled with antioxidants! It’s gluten-free, vegan, and a great way to start your day.

 - water for consistency

 - Place all ingredients into a blender and blend until smooth.
-Add water till you get the desired consistency you want.
+Add water until you get the desired consistency.

 Also, check out these smoothie tutorials